diethardsteiner/diethardsteiner.github.io/_posts/2015-04-23-MDX-Generate-Function.md

 The `GENERATE()` function has two different applications:

 - If the second parameter is a set, it will return the members that exist in both sets ( a `UNION()` of the sets).
-You can think of it as a kind of for-each function which checks if members in the first set exist in the second. `ALL` can be used as a third parameter to keep any duplicates.
+You can think of it as a kind of for-each function which checks if members in the first set exist in the second one. `ALL` can be used as a third parameter to keep any duplicates.
 - If the second parameter is a string expression then the members will be concatenated.

 Examples: